Who to contact

 HOUSEHOLD HAZARDOUS WASTE & MEDICINE DISPOSAL

 Household hazardous waste (HHW) is home-generated waste that is toxic, flammable, or reactive.
 Common HHW includes paint and paint thinners, batteries, cooling oil, cleaners, pool chemicals, fluorescent light bulbs, mercury waste and propane tanks.
 Medicines (no controlled substances) and sharps in proper containers are also accepted at select HHW stations.
-See below links for more information.

 » Palo Alto Household Hazardous Waste Station

-» Medicine disposal locations (RWQCP service area)
+» Medicine and sharps disposal locations (RWQCP service area)

 The Sunnyvale Materials Recovery and Transfer (SMaRT) Station accepts limited HHW items and sharps.
 Call or visit their website for details.